The Early Years Curriculum at Rosebank

-Each child has a Personal Learning Intention Map with outcomes targets linked to their Education and Health Care Plan, Speech and Language targets and targets set on their individual pupil support plans.
+Each child has a SEND Profile with outcomes and targets linked to their Education and Health Care Plan, Speech and Language targets and targets set on their individual pupil support plans.
 Work on these is incorporated into daily routines and individual specific teaching times throughout the week.
 Sensory programmes are developed for individual children.
 These are carried out throughout the week as part of the integrated curriculum and in individually planned sessions.

 Computing is taught as part of Understanding the World in the Early Years Foundation Stage.
 At Rosebank we develop this through early play with mechanical toys and real objects such as cameras and phones.
 Computer programmes controlled through the touch screen and the mouse are used with the children.
 At Group times the interactive board is used extensively with children learning to complete simple programmes and get information from the computer.

 Assessment and Recording of Progress

 As shown above children on the autistic spectrum can develop at differing rates and ways to their typically developing peers.
-Therefore at Rosebank in addition to using the EYFS profile and Development Matters Framework we also use the Autism Education Trust's Progression Framework to show development of a range of skills.
+Therefore at Rosebank in addition to using the Early Years Foundation Stage (2020) guidance and Development Matters (2020), we also use the Autism Education Trust's Progression Framework to show the development of a range of skills.

-All the staff working with the children contribute to observations of the children’s progress and learning through our Learning Journey Tapestry.
+All the staff working with the children contribute to observations of the children’s progress and learning through a learning journey on Tapestry.
 This allows all staff to record progress and significant achievements and experiences for the children.
-Parents are also able to contribute to this record of progress by making comments about what is shared and sending in their own observations.
+Parents are actively encouraged to contribute to this record of progress by making comments about what is shared and sending in their own observations.
 This helps the class teacher to see a holistic picture of the child.

-The class teacher will use the information from staff observations to assess the age range at which the child is working in the 17 areas of learning in the EYFS profile and record the child’s progress.
+The class teacher will use the information from staff observations to assess the age range at which the child is working in the 7 areas of learning in the EYFS and record the child’s progress.
 These observations and assessments will be used to inform planning and develop new learning opportunities.